xcart/xcart-docs/_pages/kb_en/modules/pay_with_amazon/index.md

 ---

-X-Cart's Pay with Amazon module provides an integration with Amazon Payments, a payment service that enables buyers to pay on your online store using the payment and shipping information already stored in their existing Amazon accounts.
-All the interaction of buyers with Amazon Payments takes place in embedded widgets, so that the buyers can complete the checkout process without ever leaving your website.
+X-Cart's Amazon Pay module provides an integration with Amazon Pay, a payment service that enables buyers to pay on your online store using the payment and shipping information already stored in their existing Amazon accounts.
+All the interaction of buyers with Amazon Pay takes place in embedded widgets so that the buyers can complete the checkout process without ever leaving your website.

 _In this section:_

-*   {% link "Pay with Amazon module system requirements and installation" ref_iCibZ9wD %}
+*   {% link "Amazon Pay module system requirements and installation" ref_iCibZ9wD %}
-*   {% link "Getting started with Pay with Amazon" ref_hU2VNqiL %}
+*   {% link "Getting started with Amazon Pay" ref_hU2VNqiL %}
-*   {% link "Configuring the Pay with Amazon module" ref_0UssH5KP %}
+*   {% link "Configuring the Amazon Pay module" ref_0UssH5KP %}
-*   {% link "Pay with Amazon customer experience" ref_MQB8GDLT %}
+*   {% link "Amazon Pay customer experience" ref_MQB8GDLT %}
-*   {% link "Pay with Amazon admin experience" ref_meqXfPIt %}
+*   {% link "Amazon Pay admin experience" ref_meqXfPIt %}